De Tomaso Pantera: History

 The first 1971 Pantera models were powered by a 351 CID Ford Cleveland V8 engine having a power output of 335 PS.
 The high torque provided by the Ford engine reduced the need for excessive gear changing at low speeds: this made the car much less demanding to drive in urban conditions than many of the locally built offerings.

 The ZF transaxle used in the Mangusta was also used for the Pantera: a passenger in an early Pantera recorded that the mechanical noises emanating from the transaxle were more intrusive than the well restrained engine noise.
 Another Italian car that shared the ZF transaxle is the Maserati Bora, also launched in 1971 although not then available for sale.
 Power-assisted four-wheel disc brakes and rack and pinion steering were all standard equipment on the Pantera.
 The 1971 Pantera could accelerate to 97 km/h (60 mph) in 5.5 seconds according to Car and Driver.

 In the spring of 1972, De Tomaso introduced the more sporting GTS model for the European market.
-The GTS was developed for Group 3 racing and received a more powerful engine with 350 PS DIN at 6000 rpm, thanks to a 11.0 : 1 compression ratio (versus 8.0 : 1 in the US market Pantera), larger Holley carburettors, a forged aluminum intake manifold, and freer flowing exhaust headers.
+The GTS was developed for Group 3 racing and received a more powerful engine with 350 PS DIN at 6000 rpm, thanks to a 11.0 : 1 compression ratio (versus 8.0 : 1 in the US market Pantera), larger Holley carburetors, a forged aluminum intake manifold, and freer flowing exhaust headers.
 The GTS also has considerably wider wheels, a more aggressive steering rack setup, ventilated disc brakes, adjusted spring rates and gear ratios, and conspicuous matte black body elements.

+The Pantera logo included a T-shaped symbol that was the brand used by De Tomaso's Argentinian cattle ranching ancestors, as well as a version of the Argentinean flag turned on its side, inspired by the company's founder, Alejandro De Tomaso, having been born and raised in Argentina.